2001–02 KNVB Cup

-The 84th edition of the KNVB Cup (at the time called Amstel Cup) started on 4 August 2001.
-The final was played on 12 May 2002: Ajax beat Utrecht 3–2 and received the cup for the fifteenth time.
-A total of 86 clubs participated.
+The 2001–02 edition of the KNVB Cup (at the time called Amstel Cup) was the 84th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+86 teams contested, beginning on 4 August 2001 and ending at the final on 12 May 2002.

+Ajax beat Utrecht 3–2 and received the cup for the fifteenth time.